vkarani/project-three/Readme.md

 ## Details for teaching team
 No login required.
-Validated css and html on http://validator.w3.org/
+Validated css and html on http://validator.w3.org/ Already had link to p3 in p1, but fixed a broken link.

 ## Outside code and resources
 Lorem ipsum Description is from wikipedia:- http://en.wikipedia.org/wiki/Lorem_ipsum